Marriage in the works of Jane Austen: The weight of family

 Sometimes, families might force marriages that benefit them, disregarding the feelings of the individuals involved.
 This is seen in Colonel Brandon's youth, where his cousin Eliza was pressured to marry his older brother.
 Jane Austen generally avoids such tragic situations, focusing instead on social comedy.
 For example, in Pride and Prejudice, Lydia Bennet’s marriage to Wickham, though forced for him, was desired by her and became necessary to protect the family’s reputation.

 The power of families to influence marriages is often portrayed as a threat to the heroine’s happiness.
 Sir Thomas Bertram wants Fanny Price to marry the wealthy Henry Crawford; Lady Catherine de Bourgh and her sister had planned their children's marriage from an early age; and Mrs. Bennet sees no problem in Elizabeth marrying Mr. Collins.
 In Pride and Prejudice, Jane Bennet, the eldest daughter, might have sacrificed her happiness for the sake of her family's security if the heir to Longbourn had come before Mr. Bingley.

 In families with multiple daughters, a financially secure marriage for one can help support her sisters and mother.
 This is especially important when there are no brothers and the estate passes to others.
 For example, Jane and Elizabeth Bennet help their younger sister Kitty improve her manners, and Mrs. Darcy contributes financially to assist the Wickhams.
 Darcy also helps his brother-in-law in his career for Elizabeth’s sake, and Georgiana benefits from living near Elizabeth.

-Such family care is common in Austen’s novels, particularly among characters with kind hearts.
+Such family care is common in Austen’s novels, particularly among kind characters.
 Sir John Middleton welcomes Mrs. Dashwood and her daughters, renting them Barton Cottage for a low fee.
 Sir Thomas Bertram supports his Price nephews and hosts the eldest during his leave.
 The Musgroves assist their less affluent relatives, and after marrying Frank Churchill, Jane Fairfax helps her elderly relatives, Mrs. and Miss Bates.